socnetv/app/docs/roadmaps/roadmap_ws18_signed_network_analysis.md

       no meaningful default) and dumps `signedDegreePos`/`Neg`/`Ratio`/`Net` per node.
 New `Signed_Dir_N4_NoCycle` prominence baseline gives real negative-split coverage (every other prominence fixture is all-positive, so `pos==DC`/`neg==0` there - degenerate, not a meaningful test of the split itself).
+- [x] **Signed degree GUI wiring** — new `Graph::writeCentralitySignedDegree()` (minimal
+      report: just the pos/neg/ratio/net score table, no distribution chart/sum/mean/variance, matching the engine's own no-aggregate-stats scope), `MainWindow::slotAnalyzeCentralitySignedDegree()`, a menu action under Analyze > Centrality and Prestige indices with a full Meaning/When to use/Weights/Compare to What's This, and a new `IndexType::SIGNED_DEGREE` entry so it's also selectable in the Prominence toolbox combo.
+Explicitly **not** wired into `layoutByProminenceIndex()`/`vertexFindByIndexScore()`/`vertexFilterByCentrality()` (all
+      three assume one scalar + a standardized/max value per index, which this measure doesn't have) - excluded from the "Visualize by prominence index" and Node Find dropdowns entirely (same `removeAll()` pattern already used for Clustering Coefficient), and `isCentralityIndexComputed()`'s existing `default: return false` keeps the Filter-by- Centrality dialog's copy permanently (and correctly) disabled.
+All verified live via manual GUI testing on `Signed_Dir_N4_NoCycle`, not just build success.
-GUI menu/dialog, reporting, and a WS12 interactive-script command still to come.
+- [ ] **Signed degree WS12 interactive-script command** - still to come.
 - [ ] **PN centrality** — new `src/graph/centrality/graph_centrality_pn.cpp`,
       `Graph::centralityPN(...)`.
 Build `A = P - 2N` via the new `Matrix` methods, fixed
       `β = 1/(2n-2)` (no user-facing parameter, unlike Katz's alpha), closed-form solve via